rotaryden/ubuntu-systemd-node-redis-nginx-git/SETUP.md

 In the box:
 - Secured user, disabled root ssh login
-- API Node.js back-end (foobar-api-dev)
+- API Node.js back-end (foobar/api-dev)
 - Redis for API back-end
 - UI supplying Node.js back-end
 - Nginx setup as proxy for both Node.js servers and for